williamtobing/task-tracker/README.md

 ## Available Scripts

+Before running this repository, load the data by running the following script.

+### `yarn run server`

-In the project directory, you can run:
+After the json-server is running, you can run:

 ### `yarn start`